marsFS/ART-4-Windows/README.md

 * Save and load files in BIN and/or BMP format, project name can now be edited
 * Canvas Mode - Configure up to 100 animation frames and 48 sprites
 * Movie Mode - Up to 9999 frames, animated sprites
-* Movie Mode - Up to 99999 insetable objects, including sprites, animated sprites, text
+* Movie Mode - Up to 99999 insertable objects, including sprites, animated sprites, text
 * Import sprites and BMP files (specific format required 640x480 24bpp BMP)
 * Import sprites from GIF files, step through GIF frames to grab specific sequences of sprites
 * Import GIF includes a special mode for 12 extra large sprites